-Coordinating transportation is no small task — whether you’ve got small group of VIPs or a conference of several hundred — which is why Discover Puerto Rico’s expert team can assist with finding the perfect solution for your group.
+Coordinating transportation is no small task — whether you’ve got a small group of VIPs or a conference of several hundred — which is why Discover Puerto Rico’s expert team can assist with finding the perfect solution for your group.

-Puerto Rico has hundreds of daily direct flights arriving to and from international airports: Luis Muñoz Marín International Airport (also known as San Juan Airport or SJU), Rafael Hernández Airport (BQN) in Aguadilla, and Mercedita Airport (PSE) in Ponce which provides a convenient option for groups spending time on the west coast of the island.
+Puerto Rico has hundreds of daily direct flights arriving at and from international airports: Luis Muñoz Marín International Airport (also known as San Juan Airport or SJU), Rafael Hernández Airport (BQN) in Aguadilla, and Mercedita Airport (PSE) in Ponce which provides a convenient option for groups spending time on the west coast of the island.

 SJU is located in Isla Verde and is just minutes away from San Juan.
-This is the largest and most accessible airport on the island, servicing more than 20 international commercial airlines, in addition to dozens of daily direct flights connecting the island to major cities throughout the mainland United States.
+This is the largest and most accessible airport on the Island, servicing more than 20 international commercial airlines, in addition to dozens of daily direct flights connecting the Island to major cities throughout the mainland United States.